Are you tired of constantly chasing and following up with leads only to get silence? *crickets*

 Here’s what I’ve realized:

-The problem is NOT with the leads leads itself…
+The problem is (usually) NOT with the leads themselves…

-Here’s what most people do when generating leads:
+Here’s what most sales teams do when generating leads:

 - They send people to an opt-in form (and capture their name, email and sometimes phone number)

 - They follow up with leads saying (more or less) the same things, again and again, to try and get an appointment